ethereum-optimism/optimism/specs/derivation.md

 (1) This helps alleviate issues where, because of transaction nonces, multiple transactions made by the same signer are stuck waiting on the inclusion of a previous transaction.

-Also note that we use a streaming encryption scheme, and we do not need to know how many blocks a channel will end up containing when we start a channel, or even as we send the first frames in the channel.
+Also note that we use a streaming compression scheme, and we do not need to know how many blocks a channel will end up containing when we start a channel, or even as we send the first frames in the channel.

 All of this is illustrated in the following diagram.